alt-react/Active-Directory-Home-Lab/README.md

 ## Objectives

 > [!NOTE]
-> To document the entire process of setting up a home lab to be used to gain hands-on cyber security project experience that will be added to my portfolio.
+> To document the entire process of setting up an Active Directory / Cyber Security Home Lab to be used for hands-on IT project experience for my portfolio.
 >
 > This repository will be updated in real-time as I progress through this project, so star it if you want to follow along.